scottalford75/LinuxCNC-3D-Printing/compensation/readme.md

 The probe data file must have data on a regularly spaced grid.
 The file can be modified / updated at anytime while compensation is disabled (Don't probe whilst compensation is enabled).
 When compensation is next enabled, the compensation map will be recalculated.

-The component uses the Numpy **griddata** function to interpolate between the probe data points at 1mm resolution in X and Y. Moves outside of the probe data receive the compensation value at the edge of the compensation map so as not to have a jump / discontinuity.
+The component uses the Scipy **griddata** function to interpolate between the probe data points at 1mm resolution in X and Y. Moves outside of the probe data receive the compensation value at the edge of the compensation map so as not to have a jump / discontinuity.

 ![Compensation map](compensationMap.png)